Mobirise

 Feel free to access our Teachers Hub including the overview documents and term focused Resource ketes HERE

-Pest Species - a Threat to our Birds
+An Introduction to Pest Species that are a Threat to our Birds.

 Kete 1 is all about pest animals and contains activities and resources to run animal pest identification workshops, 5 minute bird counting and a pest trapping programmes for both school grounds and at home.
 This aids in students understanding that pest control is an ongoing commitment to help us reach the Predator Free 2050 goal.